-The term Circular Mil means the area of a round wire one thousandth (1/1000) of an inch in diameter.
+The second column gives the current capacity for rubber insulation, and the following columns give the current capacity for other insulations such as synthetic rubber, paper, cambric, asbestos, etc. The term Circular Mil means the area of a round wire one thousandth (1/1000) of an inch in diameter.
 This is the common term for rating and calculating sizes of electrical conductors, and will be covered more fully in a later section on wire calculations.